-- 2. Ensure staff are aware of the relevant law and statutory frameworks so that adults at risk receive their entitlements and protection under that law. - 3.
-Ensure that staff are supervised and trained and able to provide services which are consistent, empathic, warm and respectful. - 4.
+2. Ensure staff are aware of the relevant law and statutory frameworks so that adults at risk receive their entitlements and protection under that law.

+- 3. Ensure that staff are supervised and trained and able to provide services which are consistent, empathic, warm and respectful. - 4.
 Give clear guidance to staff and volunteers on the reporting mechanisms for concerns about adult abuse. - 5.
 Ensure that, in cooperation with any multi agency protection actions, appropriate disciplinary investigation and action is taken if this is necessary.
 This might be in response to any concerns or allegations that a member of staff may be acting abusively. - 6.
-Ensure that staff and clients have easy access to information on how to voice concerns and complaints about the service, both internally and to external bodies. - Ensure that staff act within the organisational confidentiality policy.
-This will usually involve gaining consent from clients before sharing information about them with another agency. - 8.
+Ensure that staff and clients have easy access to information on how to voice concerns and complaints about the service, both internally and to external bodies. - 7.
+Ensure that staff act within the organisational confidentiality policy.
+This will usually involve gaining consent from clients before sharing information about them with another agency, though there may be circumstances where WCTS will have a duty to report concerns without the client's consent, for example, under the Terrorism Act or where there are clear concerns around abuse and violence towards self and/or others. - 8.
 Have a 'Whistle Blowing' policy and support staff who bring harmful practice to light. - Ensure that all staff, volunteers and Board of Trustees members receive information and attend training courses enabling them to recognise adult abuse and to operate this procedure. - 10.
 Appoint a lead person for safeguarding adults at risk to lead on these organisational responsibilities